 What mistakes do you recognize from the beginning?
 Any advice for the new ones?

-Could we be talking about a numismatic bubble?
+Could we be facing a numismatic bubble?

 What is the rarest piece you’ve seen or you have?